Write Without Limits: Memoir

 James Navé

 "I came to the Imaginative Storm method from the spoken word tradition.
-As a founder of Poetry Alive!, I memorized over 600 poems and performed them in schools across the country.
-Over the years, we’ve reached more than 5 million students.
+As a founder of Poetry Alive!, I memorized over 600 poems and performed them in schools across the country, reaching more than 5 million students.
+I competed in the National Poetry Slam finals, and I’ve hosted the LEAF festival poetry slam for 30 years.

-Navé holds an MFA in Poetry from Vermont College of Fine Arts.
-His latest poetry collection, 100 Days: Poems After Cancer, was published by 3: A Taos Press in 2023.
-His work has appeared in many literary journals, and he has been featured on NPR's All Things Considered and Weekend Edition.
+Navé’s latest poetry collection, 100 Days: Poems After Cancer, was published by 3: A Taos Press in 2023, and his work has appeared in many literary journals.
+He has been on the advisory board of the Lake Eden Arts Festival (LEAF) since its inception in 1995.
+He hosts the podcast Twice 5 Miles Radio: Fertile Ground for Conversations Worth Listening To and Remembering, where his guests are artists, thinkers, and creators.
+He has been featured on NPR's All Things Considered and Weekend Edition.

 “James Navé and I worked together for over 20 years.
 His work as a poet, teacher, and facilitator is an important force for change.”